toothmonsterr/Small-Crimes-Collective/System/NPCs & Villains.md

 * Skills cannot come from [[Character Creation|Character]] classes, and must be picked from the list.
 * The Use Equipment Skill no longer exists.
 Humanoids have 4 free initial Skills, just like Monsters.

 You can use [Fultimator](https://fabula-ultima-helper.web.app/) to create NPCs using these rules as well.
+If you design an NPC in this way, provide a link or the JSON data for others to use.

 ### NPC Template